How to separate Thai Massage from yoga

 Fancy Thai Massage techniques are often not very practical

-Then I talked to one of the teacher/therapists in this school and asked her if she ever uses this technique in her regular sessions.
+Then I talked to one of the teachers/therapists in this school and asked her if she ever uses this technique in her regular sessions.
 She said no, never.

-Personally I have been living in Thailand for 15 years and have had countless Thai Massages.
+Personally, I have been living in Thailand for 20 years and have had countless Thai Massages.
 No therapist ever did this technique on me.

 So then why is it being taught?
-According to the teacher in this school they want to put some material in their advanced classes which looks fancy, even if it is not really practical or useful in your everyday Thai Massage practice.
+According to the teacher in this school, they wanted to put some material in their advanced classes which looks fancy, even if it is not really practical or useful in your everyday Thai Massage practice.

 When to use or not to use certain techniques

 You won’t put anyone into a blissful trance with this type of technique.
-However it might work very well on yogi-type clients who are comfortable with partner yoga style techniques.
+But it might work very well on yogi-type clients who are comfortable with partner yoga-style techniques.

-Using partner yoga techniques in Thai Massage depends on client type
+Using partner yoga techniques in Thai Massage depends on the client type

-But they will not work well with average Thai Massage clients.
-Actually they might scare people off from receiving or trying Thai Massage.
+But they will not work well with your average Thai Massage clients.
+Actually, they might scare people off from receiving or trying Thai Massage.